 Gweedore Wind Farm Ltd. has a Grid Connection Agreement with ESB Networks with a MEC of 18 MW.
 The connection voltage is 38kV; the connection point is at Ardnagappary 110kV substation, currently under construction at Bunbeg Industrial estate.
 In line with normal practice, the connection will be undergrounded, partly in ductings in the public road, road numbers R258 & N56 , up minor road L5253-1 onto the windfarm access road and to the Substation at the windfarm site.

 The 5 Vestas V105 – 3.45MW turbines will be manufactured by the Danish company Vestas, a world leader in wind turbine development.
 Turbine parts will be shipped to either Killybegs or Derry Harbour and by road transport from there to the site.
 It will be a logistical challenge and require cooperation and approval from many authorities, include the Garda, County Council Roads Engineer, Health and Safety experts etc. This will similarly be the case for crane arrival on site.
 Although there will inevitably be some disruption, every effort will be made to minimise the disruption and all of those likely to be effected will be advised well in advance.

-In line with new Best Practice Guidelines adopted by IWEA ( Irish Wind Energy Association), Gweedore Wind Farm will be contributing in excess of EUR30,000 annually for local community benefit.
-Along with the current contribution from the old windfarm, this will represent an investment of over EUR40,000 per annum.
+In line with new Best Practice Guidelines adopted by IWEA ( Irish Wind Energy Association), Gweedore Wind Farm will be contributing in excess of EUR20,000 annually for local community benefit.
+Along with the current contribution from the old windfarm, this will represent an investment of between EUR25,000-30,000 per annum.
 It is envisaged that the windfarm directors will engage more directly with the local community to reach agreement on how the money should best be spent.